Rajma Recipe | Rajma Masala (Restaurant Style)

 • Mash a few rajma beans with the spoon.
 This helps to thicken the curry.

 • Stir and simmer for 30 seconds to 1 minute.
-Switch off the heat.
+Turn off the heat.

 • Serve rajma masala with steamed basmati rice, jeera rice or naan or roti or paratha.
 You can garnish with some coriander leaves when serving.

-• The rajma chawal combo makes for a filling, heathy and a comforting meal.
+• Rajma paired with either flatbreads or steamed rice makes for a filling, healthy and a comforting meal.

 Video